Total War (video game series): Empire: Total War

 Empire: Total War was announced on 22 August 2007 by Sega and had been secretly in development since the release of Barbarian Invasion.
 Players choose an 18th-century faction and set out to achieve domination over the known world through military force, diplomacy, espionage and economics.
 For the first time in a Total War game, players have the ability to play real-time 3D naval battles.
 Also a feature that had been developed in the game was the decentralisation of provinces, adding greater realism in that many features, from production to technological advancement, would occur outside of the capital of the province.
 Empire: Total War was released on 3 March 2009 in North America and 4 March in Europe.
 The expansion pack, Empire: Total War: Warpath, was released in October 2009.
 Warpath is set in the Americas where it is possible to control one of five different Native American nations.
 While the game was critically acclaimed due to its innovative game play, the game has been subject to most of the criticism of the Total War series by many critics and fans after its release due to bugs; Sega claims nearly all issues have been resolved.
 The issues have been explained by Creative Assembly several months after the game's release.
 It was the first in the series to use Valve's Steamworks DRM and achievements system, thereby requiring Steam to be played.
+A mobile version of the game developed by Feral Interactive was released on 21 November 2024 for both iOS and Android.